RKM code: Part value code

 For resistances, the standard dictates the use of the uppercase letters L (for 10−3), R (for 100 = 1), K (for 103), M (for 106), and G (for 109) to be used instead of the decimal point.

 The usage of the letter R instead of the SI unit symbol Ω for ohms stems from the fact that the Greek letter Ω is absent from most older character encodings (though it is present in the now-ubiquitous Unicode) and therefore is sometimes impossible to reproduce, in particular in some CAD/CAM environments.
 The letter R was chosen because visually it loosely resembles the Ω glyph, and also because it works nicely as a mnemonic for resistance in many languages.

 The letters G and T weren't part of the first issue of the standard, which pre-dates the introduction of the SI system (hence the name "RKM code"), but were added after the adoption of the corresponding SI prefixes.

 The introduction of the letter L in more recent issues of the standard (instead of an SI prefix m for milli) is justified to maintain the rule of only using uppercase letters for resistances (the otherwise resulting M was already in use for mega).

-Similar, the standard prescribes the following lowercase letters for capacitances to be used instead of the decimal point: p (for 10−12), n (for 10−9), µ (for 10−6), m (for 10−3), but uppercase F (for 100 = 1) for farad.
+Similar, the standard prescribes the following lowercase letters for capacitances to be used instead of the decimal point: p (for 10−12), n (for 10−9), μ (for 10−6), m (for 10−3), but uppercase F (for 100 = 1) for farad.

 The letters p and n weren't part of the first issue of the standard, but were added after the adoption of the corresponding SI prefixes.

-In cases where the Greek letter µ is not available, the standard allows it to be replaced by u (or U, when only uppercase letters are available).
-This usage of u instead of µ is also in line with ISO 2955 (1974, 1983), DIN 66030 (Vornorm 1973; 1980, 2002), BS 6430 (1983) and Health Level 7 (HL7), which allow the prefix μ to be substituted by the letter u (or U) in circumstances in which only the Latin alphabet is available.
+In cases where the Greek letter μ is not available, the standard allows it to be replaced by u (or U, when only uppercase letters are available).
+This usage of u instead of μ is also in line with ISO 2955 (1974, 1983), DIN 66030 (Vornorm 1973; 1980, 2002), BS 6430 (1983) and Health Level 7 (HL7), which allow the prefix μ to be substituted by the letter u (or U) in circumstances in which only the Latin alphabet is available.

+Several manufacturers of resistors utilize the RKM code as part of the components' manufacturer's part numbers (MPNs).